LinuxJedi/linuxjedi.co.uk/content/blog/2017/04/09/maw-chap-6.rst

 case and constant on average.
 DeleteMin can be done in :math:`O(\log N)`.
 However, it has natural drawback in supporting merge operation, which is needed when we want to merge two heaps into one.
-This leads to the `leftist heap <{filename}/blog/2017/04/03/leftist-heaps.md>`_, `skew heap <{filename}/blog/2017/04/04/skew-heap.md>`_, and `binomial-queue <{filename}/blog/2017/04/08/binomial-queue.md>`_.
-Leftist heap supports all three operations (insert, DeleteMin, merge) efficiently but we needs to maintain extra information in the node and we need to do extra test when working with leftist heap in order to maintain the leftist heap property.
+This leads to the `leftist heap <{filename}/blog/2017/04/03/leftist-heaps.md>`_.
+Leftist heap supports all three operations (insert, DeleteMin, merge) efficiently but we needs to maintain extra information in the node and we need to do extra test during merge in order to maintain the leftist heap property.
-To better solve these two little disadvantages, we propose skew heap, which has no restriction on the tree structure at all while maintain the efficiency of operations in amortized time.
-However, we are still unsatisfy with the structure because both leftist heap and skew heap cannot support constant on average insertion like binary heap does.
-This is why we propose a new structure called binomial heap.
+To better solve these two little disadvantages, we propose `skew heap <{filename}/blog/2017/04/04/skew-heap.md>`_, which has no restriction on the tree structure at all while still enjoying the efficiency of operations in amortized time.
+However, there is still room for improvement because both leftist heap and skew heap cannot support constant on average insertion like binary heap does.
+This is why we propose a new structure called `binomial queue <{filename}/blog/2017/04/08/binomial-queue.md>`_.

 There are many applications of priority queues: